Key Takeaways

 • Does your work include seasonal spikes?
 Harvest equipment operators in Eastern Washington, ski resort vendors or fishing charter operators on Puget Sound concentrate most of their exposure into a short window.

-• Could one incident, such as a slip in your retail space, damage to a client’s irrigation system or a completed job dispute, exceed what you can cover out of pocket?
+• Could one incident (a slip in your retail space, damage to a client's irrigation system or a completed job dispute) exceed what you can cover out of pocket?

-Standard GL limits can work for a Whidbey Island farm stand hosting weekend visitors or a Tacoma remodeling crew working in occupied homes.
-A Moses Lake agricultural equipment dealer or a Renton aerospace parts supplier taking on larger commercial contracts may need higher limits due to client requirements and higher exposure volume.
+Standard GL limits work for a Whidbey Island farm stand hosting weekend visitors or a Tacoma remodeling crew working in occupied homes.
+A Moses Lake agricultural equipment dealer or a Renton aerospace parts supplier taking on larger commercial contracts may need higher limits because of client requirements and higher exposure volume.

-If cash flow allows, pay annually to lower total cost.
-A higher deductible can reduce monthly premiums, but only choose that option if your business can cover the amount without disrupting operations.
+Pay annually if cash flow allows; it lowers total cost.
+A higher deductible can reduce premiums, but only if your business can cover that amount without disrupting operations.

 2. 2